-If you believe a government employee, who was working at the time of the incident, was negligent and is responsible for your injuries, call Paul Padda Law about suing the federal government.
+If you believe a federal government employee was negligent and is responsible for your injuries, call Paul Padda Law about suing the federal government.
 An FTCA lawyer will explain your rights and guide you through the process.

 Examples of FTCA claims include: